Edleron/McSnow/README.md

-# README #
+# README

 ## SNOM MC SNOW BOARDERS GAME

-This README is a guide representing Unity worksheets and sample code.This game is the seconds prototype clone game of edleron.
+This README is a guide representing Unity worksheets and sample code.
+This game is the seconds prototype clone game of edleron.
 I would like to thank game dev tv for their efforts.

 ## What is this repository for?

 * Quick summary
 * Days of code